wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Those alerts are based on <strong>metrics</strong> for each component described at <a target="_blank" href="https://www.consul.io/docs/agent/telemetry">https://www.consul.io/docs/agent/telemetry</a>

    Artificial loads need to be applied to ensure that alerts and interventions will actually occur when appropriate.
 Load testing exposes the correlation of metric values at various levels of load.
-   All this is part of a robust "Chaos Engineering" needed for pre-production.
+   All this is part of a robust <a href="#ChaosEngineering">Chaos Engineering</a> needed for pre-production.

 > At scale, customers need to optimize for stability at the <a href="#Gossip">Gossip</a> layer.<a target="_blank" href="https://learn.hashicorp.com/tutorials/consul/reference-architecture?in=well-architected-framework/zero-trust-networking">*</a>